zdelv/iot-dash/README.md

 All of this is designed to be containerized and can run semi-independently.
-Some requirements exist, like the connection between the real-time analytics component and the database, or the front-end and the database.
+Some requirements exist, like the connection between the real-time analytics component and the database, or the REST API and the database.
 All container orchestration is done via Podman, with shell scripts for defining the Pod.

 Expected uses of the platform are the following: